Adding Risks and Issues to an Active Project in TeamDynamix

 8. Save the Issue: After filling in the details, select 'Save' to add the issue to the project.

-By adding an issue directly from a card or task, you can save time and ensure the issue is clearly linked to the relevant work.
+By adding an issue directly from a card or task, you can save time and ensure the issue is linked to the relevant work.
 This can help the team prioritize and address issues more effectively.